openshift/autoheal/README.md

 triggered the AWX job will be passed to the playbook as part of `extraVars`, in a variable named `alert`.

+The `limit` parameter is optional, and if specified it is passed to AWX to constrain the list of hosts managed or affected by the playbook.
+Multiple patterns can be separated by colons (`:`).
+As with core Ansible, `a:b` means "in group a or b", `a:b:&c` means "in a or b but must be in c", and `a:!b` means "in a, and definitely not in b".

-> Note that in order to be able to use this `extraVars` mechanism the
+> Note that in order to be able to use `extraVars` and `limit`
-> AWX job template should have the _Prompt on lauch_ box checked,
+> mechanisms the AWX job template should have the
-> otherwise the variables passed will be ignored.
+> _Prompt on lauch_ box checked, otherwise the variables passed
+> will be ignored.

 The values of all the parameters inside `awxJob` are processed as [Go templates](https://golang.org/pkg/text/template) before executing the